 Alvarez added that the conversations could often “feel like a condescending take on this idea that Gen Z is ‘lazy’ simply because we want work-life balance.”

-Companies often communicate if they promote work-life balance.
+Companies often communicate whether they promote work-life balance.
 So, do some research on the company’s values, mission statement, and work culture.
 Look for any information that indicates that the company prioritizes work-life balance, such as flexible work hours or remote work options.

-Ask questions that are related to flexibility
+2. Ask questions that are related to flexibility

 There are a lot of ways that you can approach the subject of workplace flexibility without speaking about it directly.
 You could ask about what the day-to-day looks like and ask about company wellness programs.
 Or you could ask them about the core work hours, overtime, and other things related to scheduling.

-Approach the subject from a productivity perspective
+3. Approach the subject from a productivity perspective

 When asking about work-life balance, emphasize that you are interested in finding ways to be more productive and efficient, rather than simply trying to avoid working too hard.
 For example, you could ask if the company encourages breaks or if they have any tools or resources to help employees manage their workload.

-Speak to your work preferences
+4. Speak to your work preferences

 Talk about your own work style and preferences.
 For example, you could say something like, “I find that I’m most productive when I have a bit of flexibility in my schedule.
 Would that be possible at this company?”
 This shows that you’re not lazy, but rather that you have a specific work style that you think would work well with the company’s culture.

-Get More Advice From Our Healthcare Recruiters
+Get More Advice From Our HR Recruiters

 How to Expertly Address a Past Layoff in an Interview